 Four thousand years ago, in the time of Stonehenge and the Great Pyramids, an ancient civilization on the South Carolina coast also left behind colossal landmarks.
 Fig Island, off the coast of Charleston County, is one of the largest and most intricate oyster shell structures known.
 The Ring People is a 30-minute documentary that investigates the ancient South Carolinians who created this complex shell ring structure.
+It will premiere on SCETV on December 30, 2019 at 7:30 PM and again at 8:30 PM on the South Carolina Channel.
 SC Humanities supported the documentary with a Major Grant.

 Of the approximately 60 shell ring structures discovered off the Southeast coast of the United States, “Fig 2” in South Carolina is one of the best examples.
 It is as wide as a football field and made with millions of oyster shells.
 The smaller Fig 3 may have been altered over time to create a crescent shape.
 Fig 1, the largest of the three, is something of an anomaly, as it appears to have a central ring with smaller rings attached.
 In The Ring People, representatives from six research universities and the National Park Service search for clues to the mysterious native culture that created these structures.
 The story takes viewers to remote sites as scientists discover the ancient South Carolinians who built monumental rings of shell.